dalymatt/Solid-Solution-PE-Statistics/README.md

 These codes were built using Python 3.8.3 and the NumPy Python Package.
 More information on Python and NumPy can be found in the Extra Information section.

 How to Cite:
-This program leverages the statistical equations described in Jagatramka et al. ***[Insert Ref here]*** to generate statistics for the energy landscapes.
+This program leverages the statistical equations described in Jagatramka et al. (2022) Comp.
+Mater.
+Sci.
+214 111763 doi: 10.1016/j.commatsci.2022.111763 to generate statistics for the energy landscapes.
 Please cite this paper when using this code.
 This code is free to redistribute under the GPL-3.0 license.

 Authors:
 - Ritesh Jagatramka, University of Illinois at Chicago